abracodeabra1/PrecogTask/README.md

 ## Directory Structure

 There are three main files, Task_A, Task_B, and Bonus, inside which you will find the respective python notebooks for each task.
-Also, in the main directory you will the Report.
+Also, in the main directory you will the Task Report and the Paper Report.

 ## Instructions for Running python files
 The main code for this assignment is located in the 7 files: